dwisyafriadi2/LayerEdge-BOT/README.md

 ## Disclaimer

 This bot is provided as-is, without any warranties.
 Users are responsible for their own actions and should use this tool responsibly.
+Never share your private keys and always verify the source code before running any automated tools.